 Imperial College London’s online payments partner is used by many other universities and provides an efficient and secure service for making online payments

 As part of this service, a limited amount of your personal data will be shared with our payments partner, the only personally identifiable data we share will be your name and College Identification Number (CID) and also the number and amount due of any invoices requiring payment along with a brief description of the type of those invoices, this information will be held securely by our payments partner in line with the requirements of the Data Protection Act.

 This information will only be shared whilst you are affiliated to the college as a registered student, an offer holder or have an invoice still to be paid.
-You have the right to opt out of the service and the sharing of your data from 1 July 2016 onwards via your student e-Service account.

 A transaction receipt will be issued by our card payments system, this is not a formal receipt of payment to the College, more information on receipts may be found in the Receipts section below.